 The ruling on the field is a touchdown.

-The ruling on the field is pass interference.
+The ruling on the field is a first down.

-The ruling on the field is incomplete pass.
+The ruling on the field is an incomplete pass.